 Voice Level Push Buttons

 Whether your call them tap lights or push-button lights, these have been popping up in a lot of classrooms — and can be used in all sorts of ways.
-We love this idea from first-grade teacher Regi of Messy Little Classroom who simply taps a light associated with a voice level to let her students know when it’s time to keep things quiet or it’s OK to use those voices!
+Add voice level labels, and just tap a button to let your kiddos know when it’s time to use those whisper level voices or pipe up.